 This is a land planning valuation study.
-Unlike other studies, our report is to mainly look at the private market uses which will generate cash flow for the Town given the market for alternative uses.
-Five alternatives have been identified.
+Unlike outer studies, our report is to mainly look at the private market uses which will generate cash flow for the Town given the market for alternative uses.
+Five alternatives, discussed with Jody, have been identified.
 Retail use as a stand-alone activity was ruled out because of location and market factors.
 Attendees supported this conclusion.

-Larry Bluestone presented background information on site and development assumptions, i.e., Slides 2-5.
+Larry (Larry Bluestone) presented background information on site and development assumptions, i.e., Slides 2-5.